Contextual Knowledge Pursuit for Faithful Visual Synthesis: Experimental Results

 \subsection{Implementation Details}

-\myparagraph{Dataset} We assess the effectiveness of our method across image captions from various datasets including MSCOCO 2017 \cite{lin2014mscoco}, Global Biodiversity Information Facility (GBIF) Taxonomy \cite{gbif2011}, and GUIE LAION-5B \cite{schuhmann2022laion5b,guielaion5b}.
+\myparagraph{Dataset} We assess the zero-shot effectiveness of our method across image captions from MSCOCO 2017 \cite{lin2014mscoco}, Global Biodiversity Information Facility (GBIF) Taxonomy \cite{gbif2011}, and GUIE LAION-5B \cite{schuhmann2022laion5b,guielaion5b}.
 For each dataset, we sample 2,000 captions and generate 10 images for each caption.
-We evaluate the effectiveness of our iterative querying strategy on sampled questions from MMLU \cite{hendrycks2021mmlu}.
+We further test our fine-tuning improvement on the HEIM benchmark \cite{lee2023holistic_heim}, where the evaluation picks 100 prompts per generative aspect.
+We evaluate the effectiveness of our language querying strategy on sampled questions from MMLU \cite{hendrycks2021mmlu}.
 The knowledge context size is 8 in \ourframework.
 The external knowledge base is Wikipedia up to December 2018 with FAISS indexing \cite{johnson2019billion}.
-The base consists of 21 million passages, which are split into disjoint blocks of 100 words.
-Appendix~\ref{sec:appendix_database} elaborates full details of the knowledge base.

 \myparagraph{Language Model} The knowledge aggregation backbone of \ourframework is the GPT-4 \cite{openai2023gpt4}.
 Recent literature reports that its behaviors shift over time since the base model behind the interface/API could be changing \cite{chen2023chatgptshift}.
 To ensure minimal behavior shift over time for better reproducibility, we use the fixed snapshot \texttt{gpt-4-0613} completion API.
 In Section~\ref{sec:diversity_and_multimodal_generality} (multimodal generality), we embed \ourframework with the multimodal \texttt{gpt-4-vision-preview}.